chaiovercode/ai-leadership-notes/04-AI-Business-Applications/README.md

-# AI Business Applications: Strategy, Marketing, Sales and Ops (2025 Deep Dive)
+# AI Business Applications: Strategy, Marketing, Sales and Ops (2025 Deep Dive) 🏷️ Coming Soon

 > **"AI will not replace managers, but managers who use AI will replace those who don't."** - Rob Thomas, IBM